camunda/docker-camunda-bpm-platform/README.md

 - `WAIT_FOR`: the service `host:port` to wait for
 - `WAIT_FOR_TIMEOUT`: how long to wait for the service to be available in seconds

-Example with a PostgreSQL container
+Example with a PostgreSQL container:

 ```
 docker run -d --name postgresql ...